1939

 PzKpfw VI ausf.
 E

-With four Tigers, two StuGs and about 40 Panzergrenadiere, Otto defended of Sinimae against two whole Russian armies.
-Even if Otto and his friends tried really hard (and they did!), they were never going to hold the line.
+With four Tigers, two StuGs and about 40 Panzergrenadiere, Otto and his friends defended Sinimae against two whole Russian armies.
+They tried really hard, but they were never going to hold that line.

 PzKpfw VI ausf.
 E(s)